An extension of Overbeck's attack with an application to cryptanalysis of Twisted Gabidulin-based schemes: Introduction

 Third, we investigate in depth the behavior of twisted Gabidulin codes with respect to the $\Lambda_i$ operator.

 The aforementioned contributions lead to an attack on a variant of GPT proposed by Puchinger, Renner and Wachter--Zeh \cite{PRW18}.
-In this variant the authors used two techniques to resist Overbeck's attack.
-First, they mask the code using a {\em distortion matrix} of very low rank.
+In this variant, the authors used two techniques to resist Overbeck's attack.
+First, they mask the code with a {\em distortion matrix} of very low rank.
 Second, they replace Gabidulin codes with twisted Gabidulin codes.
 The authors chose twisted Gabidulin codes $\CC$ so that for any positive $i$, the code $\Lambda_i(\CC)$ may never have co-dimension $1$ (see \cite[Theorem 6]{PRW18}).
-In this article, we prove that the latter property for twisted Gabidulin codes is not a strong enough security assessment and that the aforementioned contributions lead directly to an attack on the Puchinger {\em et. al.}'s variant of GPT.
+In this article, we prove that the latter property is not a strong enough security assessment for twisted Gabidulin codes and that the aforementioned contributions lead directly to an attack on the Puchinger {\em et. al.}'s variant of GPT.